Choosing the Best Cycling Tights – It’s a Matter of Degree.

-We’ve put cycling tights to the test in some pretty extreme conditions from wet road surfaces to frigid temperatures.
-And while the option always exists for layering a shell tight over bike shorts, our testers favor the integrated, dedicated cycling tights with chamois.
-The main reason is less bulk and therefore a reduction in the potential for chafing at waist, back of knee and through the crotch where multiple fabric layers can be extra problematic.
+We also put cycling tights to the test in some pretty extreme conditions from wet road surfaces to frigid temperatures.
+While the option always exists for layering a shell tight over bike shorts, our testers favor the integrated, dedicated cycling tights with chamois.
+The main reason is less bulk, and therefore a reduction in the potential for chafing at waist, back-of-knee, and through the crotch, where multiple fabric layers can be extra problematic.

 Years of development and sourcing have resulted in what we think is a pretty comprehensive array of options – and the best cycling tights for female cyclists.
-If you’re a serious rider trying to eke out every rideable day possible, you’ll get your money’s worth out of any one of these.
+If you’re a serious rider trying to eke out every rideable day possible, you’ll get your money’s worth out of any one of these bike tights choices.

+Coolweather are our best cycling tights for mostly dry, above freezing conditions.
 Not only are these good for a wide temperature range, we make them for a wide variety of riders (petite, regular, tall and plus).
 They’re not thermal but the fabric is a densely knitted tri blend designed to wick extremely well.
-These are my personal go-to’s for winter mountain biking where I’m working hard and really need a tight that will provide good moisture transport.
+These are my personal go-to tights for winter mountain biking where I’m working hard and really need a tight that will provide good moisture transport.

 Best Bike Tights for 30º – 50º

 Thermal Tights, best cycling tights for mixed weather conditions

 Lots of great choices here, all made of a fleece-backed fabric that adds loft and warmth.
 All three are five-star rated and offer slightly different fits as well as differences in chamois.
 Of course we’re biased toward our own Thermal Tight, one of our newest introductions, but the others are great options, too.